 Top a 100% whole-grain bagel thin with 1/3 cup fat-free ricotta cheese mixed with 1 tablespoon of each peanut butter and honey.
 Sprinkle 1 tablespoon of raisins on top.

 Make this wild rice and egg bowl.
 Grab a skillet and cook one egg, then add 2 cups spinach and season with salt and pepper.
 Serve on top of Minute Rice Multi-Grain Medley.

-Nosh on 1 ounce nuts, like GH Nutritionist-approved favorites Hampton Farms peanuts or Wonderful Pistachios.
+Nosh on 1-ounce nuts, like GH Nutritionist-approved favorites Hampton Farms peanuts or Wonderful Pistachios.

 Marinate 6 ounces of shrimp in a basil marinade for at least 30 minutes or overnight.
 To make basil marinade: Whisk together 1/4 cup white wine vinegar, 1 teaspoon olive oil, 1 tablespoon lemon juice, and 1/8 cup chopped fresh basil or 1 teaspoon dried basil.
 Grill shrimp until cooked through.
 Top 2 cups of romaine lettuce with the shrimp and mix well into greens for added flavor.
-Serve with 1 cup blueberries and enjoy 1 ounce chocolate (about 4 Dove Miniatures) for dessert.
+Serve with 1 cup of blueberries and enjoy 1-ounce chocolate (about 4 Dove Miniatures) for dessert.

 What Should I Be Drinking?